People and Organisational Development Policy

 - Facilitate the effective integration of organisational change at faculty, department, division, or section level.

-The College is committed to providing learning and development for all staff irrespective of their number of working hours or type of contract and views this as a tripartite responsibility with individuals, their managers and the LDC all having a part to play in identifying development needs and supplying optimal responses.
+The College is committed to providing learning and development for all staff irrespective of their number of working hours or type of contract and views this as a tripartite responsibility with individuals, their managers and POD all having a part to play in identifying development needs and supplying optimal responses.

 On average, development activities are likely to require five days a year, but this can vary enormously depending on experience, rate of change of job requirements, ambition etc.

-Tuition fee remission scheme for Staff
+Tuition fee remission scheme for staff

 Staff who register for a part-time postgraduate degree at Imperial may be eligible for a reduction in their tuition fee through the tuition fee remission scheme.